← Back to blog

 How to set up affiliate tracking for Paddle

-• Capture affiliate identity before checkout, usually from a tracked link click.
+• Step 2: capture the affiliate identifier before Paddle checkout, usually from a tracked link click.

-• Pass that affiliate identifier into the Paddle checkout flow so the transaction can be matched later.
+• Step 3: pass that identifier into Paddle checkout custom data so the transaction and subscription can be matched later.

 If you want a lightweight setup, do not start by automating payouts.
 Start by making attribution and refund handling auditable.